microsoft/CsWinRT/docs/authoring.md

 ## Overview

-**Note: Authoring Support is still in preview**
+**Note: Authoring Support is still in preview** **Update: C++ customers who use project references to CsWinRT components can now use just a single project reference with .NET 6.0 RC1 -- https://dotnet.microsoft.com/download/dotnet/6.0**

 C#/WinRT provides support for authoring Windows Runtime components.
 You can write a library in C#, and specify that it is a `CsWinRTComponent` for C#/WinRT to produce a WinMD that any WinRT compatible language can use.
 For example, a library written in C# can be used by a C++ program, via C#/WinRT and C++/WinRT.
 Managed apps only need a project or package reference to the authored component, and native apps will need some extra steps that we cover in this documentation.